A robust graph-based approach to observational equivalence: Preliminaries: Hypernets

-However, this style of representing hypergraphs is awkward for understanding their structure.
-We will often graphically represent hypergraphs as graphs, with both vertices and edges drawn as nodes marked by their label and connecting input vertices with edges, and edges with output vertices using arrows.
-To distinguish them, the edge labels are circled.
+is normally represented as \autoref{fig:hypergraph-normal}.
+However, we find this style of representing hypergraphs awkward for understanding their structure.
+We will often graphically represent hypergraphs as graphs, as in \autoref{fig:hypergraph-graph}, by (i) marking vertices with their labels and mark hyperedges with their labels circled, and (ii) connecting input vertices and output vertices with a hyperedge using arrows.

-Since the node labels are often determined in our typed graphs by the edges we can omit them to avoid clutter, showing only the edges and the way they link.
-The graph above would be drawn like this:

-Sometimes we will draw a hypergraph so that to identify sub-graphs of interest.
-In this case we may draw interface nodes twice and connect them with arrowless lines which indicate \emph{identity}, i.e. the nodes at either ends are two graphical representations of the same node.
-If it is obvious from context we may just draw the identity lines between the sub-graphs, or just one line if the entire input interface of a sub-graph is identified with the entire output interface of another sub-graph.
-For example, below we consider $G_X, G_Y$ as the sub-graphs consisting just of edge $X$ and $Y$, respectively:

-The final conventions are that a bunch of parallel arrows can be drawn as a single arrow with a dash across, and that a hypergraph-labelled edge is indicated with a dotted box, and decorated with its type.